Derek Carr Is the Kobe Bryant of the NFL

 Then, Richard clenches those fists again.
 His eyes blaze.
 Carr isn't done yet.

-Raiders receiver Seth Roberts may think Carr is more LeBron James, more maestro getting everyone else involved.
+Raiders receiver Seth Roberts thinks Carr is more LeBron James, more maestro getting everyone else involved.
 "And LeBron is getting everybody paid around him!" he says.
 "You feel me?"
 Richard, a fellow Kobe connoisseur, knows better.

 "That cutthroat mentality?
 Hell yeah!" he says.
 "Kobe didn't care who was in front of him.
 He didn't care if it was his idol, Jordan.
 He was going to come at your neck.